6 cybersecurity content marketing techniques that make an impact

 In tech B2B, marketing and education go hand in hand.
 Whether your solution addresses telecoms, payments, onboarding, or IoT fraud, change is a constant.
 Fraudsters consistently evolve their attack methods and targets to bypass evolving security technologies.
 In-house security teams are hard pressed to keep pace and they are always looking for best practice to keep abreast of anti-fraud measures.

 Why not create a content series that addresses exactly this pain point?
-It’s got the added advantage of being exactly the type of top-of-funnel content that your potential customers are looking for.
+It’s got the added advantage of being exactly the type of top-of-funnel cybersecurity content marketing that your potential customers are looking for.

 For example, let’s say you’re promoting a cloud platform that prevents authentication fraud among small e-tailers.
 You could create a mini-blog or video series with a content cadence that looks like this: